 Nancy Sharon Collins is the country’s leading expert on engraved social stationery and principle in her eponymous company, Nancy Sharon Collins, Stationer LLC, overseeing the creation of exquisite, bespoke, hand engraved writing papers, note cards, monograms, ciphers, and ephemera.
 Collins authored The Complete Engraver a guide to monograms, crests, ciphers, seals, and the etiquette and history of social stationery.
-She’s a frequent contributor to PRINT magazine, and subject of popular media such as Town & Country, Garden & Gun, Veranda, Vogue, The New York Times, and was Martha Stewart’s TV guest talking about engraved stationery.
-Additionally, you can listen to a charming NPR interview with Mrs. Collins here.
+She has contributed to and been the subject of popular media such as PRINT and HOW magazines, Town & Country, Garden & Gun, Veranda, Vogue, The New York Times.
+At the dawn of the stationery-centric phase of her career, she was a guest on Martha Stewart TV talking about her favorite subject, hand-engraved stationery.
+Additionally, you can listen to a more recent NPR interview with Mrs. Collins here.

-Mrs. Collins owned and operated the graphic design firm Nancy Feldman studio in New York City from 1978 to 2004.
-Clients then included Bergdorf Goodman, WaterfordWedgwood, Clinique, Prescriptives, Revlon, Charles of the Ritz, Curve fragrance, The Metropolitan Opera Shop and the Museum of Modern Art.
+Prior to her engraved stationery devotion, Mrs. Collins owned and operated the graphic design firm Nancy Feldman studio in New York City.
+Clients included Bergdorf Goodman, WaterfordWedgwood, Estee Lauder, Clinique, Prescriptives, Revlon, Charles of the Ritz, Curve fragrance, The Metropolitan Opera Shop, and the Museum of Modern Art.